5 Health Benefits Of Lentils, Nutrition, And Side Effects

 Side Effects Of Lentils

 Intake of lentils is generally safe for many.
 However, lentils also contain compounds like trypsin inhibitorsi A protein and a type of inhibitor that controls the activation and reaction of the enzyme trypsin and other proteins. and anti-nutrients.
 These compounds include phytic acids that may bind to minerals like zinc, calcium, and iron and reduce their absorption in the body (19).
 Tannins and lectins are other natural compounds that may prevent the absorption of certain nutrients if consumed in excess (20), (21).
 The anti-nutrient content of lentils may decrease if they are soaked in water.
 Intake of lentils in higher amounts may also cause constipation and flatulence.
 They may even cause allergic reactions due to the presence of Len c 1 and 2 allergens (22).
-However, more studies are warranted to further understand these side effects.
+Though more studies are warranted to further understand these side effects, it is best to consult your healthcare provider before increasing your lentil consumption.

 Infographic: 5 Major Reasons To Add Lentils To Your Diet